Dr Judith Thornton

 Judith is a Low Carbon Manager in the BEACON project.
 Her main interest is in low carbon building materials.

-She has done various policy research projects for the Environment Agency, Energy Savings Trust, DCLG and a range of private sector clients, including writing national water efficiency standards for the AECB, writing a book on private water supplies, a smattering of journal papers and LCA studies, and desigining/installing water and sewage treatment systems.
+Before coming to Aberystwyth, Judith was a postdoc in Leeds where she researched water footprinting and water efficiency.
+Other previous positions include in the Welsh School of Architecture (Cardiff), Civil Engineering (Padua, Italy), and the Centre for Alternative Technology (CAT, Machynlleth).
+Judith has undertaken water and sewage consultancy for a number of years, including policy research projects for the Environment Agency, Energy Savings Trust, DCLG and a range of private sector clients.
+This included writing national water efficiency standards for the AECB, a book on private water supplies, a smattering of journal papers and LCA studies, and desigining/installing water and sewage treatment systems.